TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

 ### Update Ruby

-Step by step instructions on how to update your ruby version.
+If you've just installed Ruby, congratulations!
+Your version is probably completely up to date, and you can safely skip this section.
+However, if you stick with this long enough, the need to update your version of Ruby will eventually arise.
+Fortunately, having `rbenv` installed makes this quite straightforward.
+Here are step by step instructions on how to update your ruby version:

-1. Go to .rbenv/ folder at home.
+1. Go to `.rbenv/` folder in your home directory.

    ```bash
      cd ~/.rbenv
    ```

-1. Pull latest changes for your ruby version manager(`rbenv`).
+1. Pull latest changes for your ruby version manager (`rbenv`).

    ```bash
      git pull